 67 Certification to widely recognized standards (e.g., ISO 27001, TRUSTe, Privacy Mark, SSAE16 soc2 standards).
-The Central Bank of Kuwait's (CBK) Capital Adequacy Standard - Basel III for local conventional banks International Financial Reporting Standards (IFRS)-9 The Central Bank of Kuwait's (CBK) Cybersecurity Framework Payment Card Industry's Data Security Standard 3.2.1 (PCIDSS) ISO 27001 SWIFT Customer Security Program CSP 68 Privacy-enhancing technologies and initiatives. □ATM with Private glass chamber to ensure privacy for each user. □To clear issues around customer data privacy, the Bank has outlined the Data Processing agreement, in line with CBK Privacy Framework, this highlights all details on how customer data is processed and protected. □Also, employee data has been identified as an area of potential risk over privacy and so another procedure and guideline has been created for employee data processing [Employee Privacy Notice].
-69 Privacy and data security controversies, if any None 70 Non-executive chair classified as not independent of management or not independent of other interests (links to employees, government or major owners) Non-Executive is a member of the Board of Directors who is not part of the Bank management (Board Members who are not Managing Directors are Non-executive Members).
+The Central Bank of Kuwait's (CBK) Capital Adequacy Standard - Basel III for local conventional banks International Financial Reporting Standards (IFRS)-9 The Central Bank of Kuwait's (CBK) Cybersecurity Framework Payment Card Industry's Data Security Standard 3.2.1 (PCI-DSS) ISO 27001 SWIFT Customer Security Program CSP 68 Privacy-enhancing technologies and initiatives.
+ATM with Private glass chamber to ensure privacy for each user.
+To clear issues around customer data privacy, the Bank has outlined the Data Processing agreement, in line with CBK Privacy Framework, this highlights all details on how customer data is processed and protected.
+Also, employee data has been identified as an area of potential risk over privacy and so another procedure and guideline has been created for employee data processing (Employee Privacy Notice).
+69 Privacy and data security controversies, if any None 70 Non-executive chair classified as not independent of manage- ment or not independent of other interests (links to employees, govern- ment or major owners) Non-Executive is a member of the Board of Directors who is not part of the Bank management (Board Members who are not Managing Directors are Non-executive Members).
 71 Cases of non-independent chair, where there has been a failure to designate an individually named non-executive lead director or independent deputy chairman who is classified as both independent of management and independent of other interests (links to employees, government or major owners) No such instances have been recorded at Gulf Bank.
 72 Combined CEO/chair Gulf Bank does not have a combined CEO/Chair.
 73 Concerns that there is a leader with excessive influence, including where there is an executive chair serving alongside a CEO, where the chair is a former CEO or CFO, where a founder or co-founder remains on the board but not as chair or CEO, or where there are unregistered directors providing leadership direction N/A 74 Directors' Independence In 2022 Gulf Bank had 4 independent directors.
-75 Number of independent directors Less than a majority of Directors at Gulf Bank are independent of other interests.
+75 Number of independent directors Less than a majority of Directors at Gulf Bank are indepen- dent of other interests.
 76 Board members active on boards of other companies More than 30% of Board Members are active on boards of other companies.
-77 % of Female Directors on board Gulf Bank currently has 9% of females in Board management.
-78 Board composed entirely of directors who do not meet the criteria for independence from management The Board is not composed of directors who do not meet the criteria for independence from management 79 Flagged Directors (Flagged Directors include those that have been flagged for certain concerns, including conflicts of interest or related party transactions) None of Gulf Bank's Directors are/have been flagged.
-80 Non-executive Board members serving on the boards of three or more additional issuers Gulf Bank's has non-executive Board Members serving on the boards of three or more additional issuers.
-82 Board members suggesting obstacles to effective oversight and decision-making No obstacles to effective oversight and decision-making at Gulf Bank have been identified thus far.
-83 One or more directors on the board who received a negative or withheld shareholder vote in excess of 10% in the most recently reported election None 84 Less than four directors on supervisory board N/A.